pbobbitt/IT-Support-Lab-Series/part-1-infrastructure/ImplementationLog.md

     *   By capturing these snapshots, the entire network can be reverted to this clean, working state in seconds.
 This acts as an insurance policy, allowing for aggressive security testing or complex configuration changes without the risk of having to rebuild the virtual machines from scratch.
 *   **Verified the snapshot tree within VirtualBox.**
     *   Confirmed that both machines are synchronized at the same point in time, ensuring the internal relationship between the server and the client remains intact upon restoration.

-Yes, adding a **Final Validation** section is a great idea.
-It acts as an "Executive Summary" that proves the project was a success.
-For a recruiter, it shows that you don’t just finish a task—you **verify** that it works correctly and meets the requirements.

-Here is a version written to match the professional, human-to-human tone of the rest of your documentation:

-***

 ## Project Completion & Final Validation
 **Focus:** Verifying the integrity of the network and ensuring all systems are communicating as intended.